 The pace at which buyers are signing contracts to buy real estate is often an excellent indicator of the future sales performance of our local market.
 This year has been quite promising thus far, with strong increases in year-over-year buyer activity in every month in 2015.
-When comparing February-April data this year to last year we see a 19% increase in buyer activity.
-This should be an indicator that we will start to see more home sales closing in May and June, likely eclipsing the sales pace seen in those same months last year.
+When comparing February-April data this year to last year we weighty decision, but it is not always so.
+Some homes that are on the market have been listed for sale by sellers who are "testing the market" and as a result, inventory levels can shift more quickly than home sales trends.
+Inventory levels have been relatively stable over the past year, with an 3% year-over-year decline.